ledoit/wall-street-beater/README.md

-# 🚀 WSB - Wall Street Beater
+# 🚀 Wall Street Beater

 A fast, accurate, and reliable stock price fetcher built with Node.js and React - **unified in a single server**.